aquasecurity/aqua-operator/docs/DeployOpenShiftOperator.md

 ```

 There are several options for deploying the Aqua CSP custom resources.
 You can review the different options in [this file](https://github.com/aquasecurity/aqua-operator/blob/master/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml).
-* The Aqua CSP CRD defines how to deploy the Server (Console), Database, Scanner, and Gateway.
+* The Aqua CSP CRD defines how to deploy the Server (Console), Database, and Gateway.
 * You can instruct the Aqua CSP CR to automatically deploy the Enforcer by setting the "enforcer" and "enforcerMode" properties in the CR file.
+* You can also instruct the Aqua CSP CR to automatically deploy the KubeEnforcer by setting the "kubeEnforcer" property in the CR file (with "registry" and "tag").
 * If you want to deploy the Enforcers manually, you will need to first get a security token.
 Access Aqua console and create a new Enforcer Group.
-Copy the group's "token" and use it in the AquaEnforcer CR (see the example below).
+Copy the group's "token" and use it in the AquaEnforcer/AquaKubeEnforcer CR (see the example below).
 * You can instruct the Aqua CSP CR to automatically deploy a Route by setting the "route" property to "true".
 * The default service type for the console and gateway is ClusterIP.
 You can change this to a different service type.
-* You can choose to deploy a different version of Aqua CSP by setting the "version" property.
+* You can choose to deploy a different version of Aqua CSP by setting the "version" property or change the image "tag".

 #### Example: Deploying Aqua CSP